merefield/discourse-chatbot/README.md

 `./launcher enter app`

-and run the following rake command:
+and run the following rake command to fill missing embeddings:

 `rake chatbot:refresh_embeddings[1]`

-which at present will run twice due to unknown reason (sorry! feel free to PR) but the `[1]` ensures the second time it will only add missing embeddings (ie none immediately after first run) so is somewhat moot.

-In the unlikely event you get rate limited by OpenAI (unlikely!) you can complete the embeddings by doing this:
+If the selected provider rate-limits requests, add a one-second delay:

 `rake chatbot:refresh_embeddings[1,1]`

-which will fill in the missing ones (so nothing lost from the error) but will continue more cautiously putting a 1 second delay between each call to OpenAI.

-Compared to bot interactions, embeddings are not expensive to create, but do watch your usage on your OpenAI dashboard in any case.
+Embedding costs vary by provider and model.
+Monitor usage and billing in the dashboard for your selected embeddings provider.

 Embeddings are created only for Posts in the scope selected above.
 The `benchmark_user` strategy uses the configured trust level, while `categories` uses the explicitly selected Categories.
 Personal Messages are never embedded.